1lyyfe/swiftui-micro-animations/README.md

 ---

-This project is part of my **My Dev Diaries** journey — documenting, sharing, and shipping indie projects in public.
 I also launched 👉 [100 iOS App Ideas with MVP Scopes](https://heeydurh.gumroad.com/l/hwfkko) — if you need a new project to build, start there.

 ---